top of page

 Windows: Part 3

 From all these references, I explored a series of observations from my windows, compiled into a fifteen-minute video.
-If I had to describe what I see from my north-facing windows, there is Chaoyang North Road, along with an ancient mosque behind, followed by a school and numerous buildings in all directions, with distant mountains visible only on clear days.
-From my west-facing windows, the residential buildings are on the left and front, then an animated resting area just below and the road on the right.
-For months, I have photographed the same drying racks of this communal space, capturing the subtle variations in colour as different people bring their bed sheets to dry.
+If I had to describe what I used to see from my north-facing windows, there was Chaoyang North Road, along with an ancient mosque behind, followed by a school and numerous buildings in all directions, with distant mountains visible only on clear days.
+From my west-facing windows, the residential buildings were on the left and front, then an animated resting area just below and the road on the right.
+For months, I have photographed the same drying racks of this communal space, capturing the subtle variations in colour as different people brought their bed sheets to dry.

 Further, on May 22nd, I recorded the sights and sounds from that same window at three-hour intervals over twenty-four hours, capturing these visual and sensory fragments before seven o'clock for seven consecutive days.
 Exploring the area’s rhythms in such way allowed me to witness the movement of the sun and to hear different sounds appearing besides the cars.
-If I was asked about the moments that I enjoy the most from my windows, it is in the early morning, between six and eight, when I hear birds singing, people exercising and the megaphone of a man repairing electronic devices.
-In summer evenings, between seven and eight, I enjoy hearing children playing and a group of women dancing, especially when it is the song ‘Standing Waiting For You For Three Thousand Years’ (站着等你三千年) by Wang Qi around quarter past eight.
+If I was asked about the moments that I enjoyed the most from my windows, it was between six and eight in the morning, when I could hear birds chirping, people exercising and the megaphone of a man repairing electronic devices.
+Why that sound?
+It was somewhat reassuring to know that things were happening as usual.
+Then, in summer evenings, between seven and eight, I used to enjoy hearing children playing and a group of women dancing, especially when it was the song ‘Standing and Waiting For You For Three Thousand Years’ (站着等你三千年) by Wang Qi around quarter past eight.

 Drying racks, benches and a playground area seen from my bathroom window